buildit/bookit-server/README.md

 ##### MICROSOFT GRAPH SETTINGS
 These settings represent the identity that the application will use to access MS Graph API services.
 The variable that is used for selecting the identity is called CLOUD_CONFIG.
-For now, use 'test' as the value.
+For now, use 'buildit' as the value.
 ```
-CLOUD_CONFIG=test
+CLOUD_CONFIG=buildit
 ```

 There is a secret for each identity that is << identity >>_SECRET.
-Once again, for now, use TEST_SECRET.
+Once again, for now, use BUILDIT_SECRET.
 Please obtain these and other secrets from your fellow developers.
 ```
-TEST_SECRET=your-client-secret
+BUILDIT_SECRET=your-client-secret
 ```

 ## Authentication